 - Here you can change from 42 to any figure you like.
 The maximum is in between 1-999

-I hope the post was easy to follow, and you were able to set the password expiration date for User Account in Windows 11/10.
+I hope the post was easy to follow and that you could set the password expiration date for the User Account in Windows 11/10.